 HIGHLIGHTS OF CURRENT AND FORTHCOMING EVENTS

-For more information about all the short and long excursions listed below, click on Excursions.
-See the full details of the excursion to Corsham for more about the painting shown on the Bulletin cover (left).
+Click on Excursions (right) to see the full details of the excursion to Corsham, including more about the painting shown on the February Bulletin cover (left).

-Social (Also click on Lectures in the Menu for more about the following).
+Social (click on Lectures for more about the following).

 At the Museums :

-See also News for details of the latest Award for M Shed.
+See also News for details of the recent Award for M Shed.

 Turner: Watercolours from the West: 1 May – 6 July 2014.
 Free Entry.
 The first exhibition of the Frameworks partnership*, which celebrates great art collections in the West of England.Turner watercolours from Bristol Museums, Galleries & Archives’ own collection will be displayed alongside those of Cheltenham Art Gallery and Museum, the Holburne Museum, and the Victoria Art Gallery.